Avinash174/Firebase/README.md

-# firebase
+# Firebase [Phone Verification]

-A new Flutter project.
+A New Flutter Project.

 ## Getting Started